As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 First up, let’s address how much space Hostgator’s plans offer.

-All of Hostgator’s shared and managed web hosting plans provide “unmetered” bandwidth.
+After using the web hosting provider, I noticed that all of Hostgator’s shared and managed web hosting plans provide “unmetered” bandwidth.
 Note, this is not the same as “unlimited” storage or bandwidth.

-Unmetered Bandwidth: Your disk space and bandwidth usage is not strictly monitored or limited unless you exceed fair usage policies.
+• Unmetered Bandwidth: Your disk space and bandwidth usage is not strictly monitored or limited unless you exceed fair usage policies.
 You can freely use as much or as little as you need so long as you leave enough resources for the other people sharing your server too.

-Keep in mind that, like most web hosting services, Hostgator does have fair use policies in place.
+Hostgator does have fair use policies in place.
 For instance, if your account uses over 25% of a server’s resources for longer than 90 seconds, this will be flagged as a violation of Hostagtor’s usage policies.

 You may be asked to reduce your usage or upgrade to a more suitable plan that can better accommodate your website’s needs.